light-0ff/pixel-ziqqurat-like/README.md

 1. The release workflow relies on the `index.html` file under `/wasm` for web builds
 2. Make sure that the env variable `binary` ([release.yaml](.github/workflows/release.yaml#L10)) matches the name of your binary
-3. In case your project doesn't have an `assets` folder
-   1. Either create one and put a `.gitkeep` file in it to be able to push it
-   2. Or remove the `cp -r assets` statements in the build jobs
-4. Adapt the used toolchain if you are using nightly
+3. Adapt the used toolchain if you are using nightly
-5. In your GitHub repo's settings, under `Actions -> General` make sure "Read and Write permissions" is selected under "Workflow permissions" near the bottom.
+4. In your GitHub repo's settings, under `Actions -> General` make sure "Read and Write permissions" is selected under "Workflow permissions" near the bottom.
 This fixes the error `Error: Resource not accessible by integration`.

 ### Publish on itch.io